qteatime/kate/docs/source/user/manual/security/privacy.rst

 Kate's database (but not other data in your device!).

-Barring major crisis, Kate's public instance has a solid maintenance plan until at least 2028.
-For archival uses, you should rather consider :ref:`running your own Kate instance` or using the :ref:`native application`.
+Barring major crisis, Kate's public instance has a solid maintenance plan until 2028.
+For archival purposes you should rather consider :ref:`running your own Kate instance` or using the :ref:`native application`.

 Running Kate offline
 --------------------

-If you install Kate web application from the public instance, but run it without any network access, then no data leaves your computer as the files are all loaded from your device's local cache.
+If you install the Kate web application from the public instance, but run it without any network access, then no data leaves your computer as the files are all loaded from your device's local cache.
 Do note that if you run it with a network connection, then your browser may make a network connection